Serrano v. Priest

 In Renee v.
-Duncan, a coalition of parents, students, community groups, and legal advocates sued the United States Department of Education in federal district court in San Francisco in August 2007 because it allows novice teachers in training to be considered “highly qualified,” the central teacher qualification requirement under NCLB..
-The plaintiffs claimed that classification of intern teachers as highly qualified harms students, especially the “large numbers of poor and minority students” served by these “intern teachers.”
+Duncan, a coalition of parents, students, community groups, and legal advocates sued the United States Department of Education (DOE) in federal district court in San Francisco in August 2007.
+The plaintiffs alleged that the DOE allowed novice teachers in training to be considered “highly qualified” – the central teacher qualification requirement under NCLB.
+The plaintiffs claimed that classification of new teachers as highly qualified harms students, especially the “large numbers of poor and minority students” served by these teachers.
 “A primary purpose of NCLB was to address this problem,” said one plaintiff.

 Reed v.
 State of California

-In February 2010, families of three Los Angeles Unified School District (LAUSD) filed suit against the State and district over the State’s decision to reduce education funding levels in response to the fiscal crisis and LAUSD’s subsequent choice to layoff thousands of teachers.
-The plaintiffs’ schools, which primarily serve students of color, children from poverty backgrounds and English Language Learners, suffered greater reductions in staff than many of their affluent counterparts due to seniority rules.
+In February 2010, families in the Los Angeles Unified School District (LAUSD) filed suit against the State and district over the State’s decision to reduce education funding levels in response to the fiscal crisis and LAUSD’s subsequent choice to lay off thousands of teachers.
+Due to seniority rules, the plaintiffs’ schools, which primarily served students of color, children from poverty backgrounds and English Language Learners, suffered greater reductions in staff than many of their affluent counterparts.

-In April 2014, the LAUSD had reached a settlement with the plaintiffs, the United Teachers Los Angeles, and the Partnership for Los Angeles Schools.
-The settlement provides $60 million in teacher and principal pay increases, services and staff development and support in high need schools.
+In April 2014, the LAUSD reached a settlement with the plaintiffs, the United Teachers Los Angeles, and the Partnership for Los Angeles Schools.
+The settlement provided $60 million in teacher and principal pay increases, services and staff development and support in high need schools.

-The new three-year agreement, to which the union is now a party, seeks to improve teacher quality at high need schools, but does not address the seniority layoff issues.
-The settlement will provide thirty seven schools with more counselors, administrators and greater teacher training.
-Additionally, principals will receive hiring bonuses and increased salaries after their first and second years.
-The agreement also calls for increased compensation for mentor teachers who train less experienced colleagues.
-The intent of the agreement is to attract more senior teachers to these schools, to improve the quality of less experienced teachers and to reduce teacher turnover at these schools.
+The three-year agreement also sought to improve teacher quality at high need schools by providing additional support to schools with high teacher turnover and student drop-out rates.
+The settlement supplied thirty-seven schools with more counselors, administrators and teacher training.
+Additionally, principals received hiring bonuses and increased salaries after their first and second years.
+The agreement also called for increased compensation for mentor teachers who could train less experienced colleagues.

-In a lengthy dissenting opinion, Acting Presiding Justice Pollack stated that” if the constitutional provision is to have meaning, it must imply that the system…must provide some minimum qualitative level of education.”
+In a lengthy dissenting opinion, Justice Pollack stated that “if the constitutional provision is to have meaning, it must imply that the system…must provide some minimum qualitative level of education.”
 He also wrote that many other states had found meaningful judicial standards for articulating educational quality and he quoted extensively relevant language from these decisions.

 Doe v. the State of California

 In October, Governor Jerry Brown vetoed the legislature’s enactment of the statutory provisions agreed to in the settlement.
-Although acknowledging that imposing school fees was illegal, the governor said that the settlement agreement “goes too far.
-The California Association of School Administrators claimed that the audit procedures required by the settlement agreement would have added significant mandated costs to school districts.”
+Although acknowledging that imposing school fees was illegal, the governor said that the settlement agreement “goes too far.”
 The ACLU promptly reinstated the litigation, as permitted under the settlement agreement, and the state then moved to dismiss their suit.